WICG/webpackage/go/bundle/README.md

 ```

 ### dump-bundle
 `dump-bundle` dumps the content of a bundled exchange in a human readable form.
-To display content of a har file, invoke:
+To display content of a bundle file, invoke:
 ```
-dump-bundle -i foo.har
+dump-bundle -i foo.wbn
 ```